extendedseek/GTQN/README.md

 # GTQN - Graph Transformer Q-Network

-This repository is a **faithful, engineering-friendly implementation** of the *Graph Transformer Q-Network (GTQN)* described in the provided manuscript:

 > **Graph Transformer Q-Network for Collaborative Governance and Decentralized Decision-Making in Multi-Intersection Networks**

 It includes: